-“I was initially drawn to medicine out of an interest in infectious diseases that I saw and experienced while living in rural Thailand after High School.
-I saw diseases like polio, tuberculosis, and a lack of access to even common antibiotics and vaccinations; this motivated me to further study how education and poverty influence health care access during undergrad.
-That and my wife to be said she would not marry a fisherman.”
+“I was initially drawn to medicine out of an interest in infectious diseases that I saw and experienced while living in rural Thailand after high school.
+I saw diseases like polio, tuberculosis, and a lack of access to even common antibiotics and vaccinations; this motivated me to further study how education and poverty influence health care access during undergraduate studies.”

-Dr. Grillo has consistently been viewed as the “Mr. Fix-it” for the areas around where he practices medicine.
+Dr. Grillo has consistently been viewed as the “Mr. Fix-it” regarding eye care.
 Whether it is reconstruction of the eye after trauma, complicated cataract surgery, or challenging cases regarding a variety of corneal transplantation techniques, he is always up for the challenges of the most difficult of cases.
-At this time, he is proud to provide laser refractive surgery, cataract surgery, and a variety of corneal transplants such as DMEK, DSAEK, DALK, and PKP in order to meet his patient’s needs.
+In order to meet his patient’s needs, he is proud to provide laser refractive surgery, cataract surgery, and a variety of corneal transplants such as DMEK, DSAEK, DALK, and PKP.

 In addition to patient care, Dr. Grillo is passionate about teaching.
-He has instructed several cornea fellows, as well as numerous residents acting as assistant program director for the residency program at the Mason Eye Institute.
+He has instructed cornea fellows, as well as numerous residents, acting as assistant program director for the residency program at the Mason Eye Institute.
 He has been awarded both resident and faculty teaching awards.

 “Professionally, there are two things that motivate me.
 First, there is a lot of joy in helping people see well.
 Our sight is so important in our lives, and it is rewarding to be able to routinely restore and preserve vision for my patients.
 Second, I love seeing residents and fellows move on after their training, blossom into new colleagues, and become successful in their own careers.”